tangkehan/Monopoly/README.md

 2. Walking past the place where the player can buy, press y to buy a land.
 3. After purchase, mark the owne color at the bottom of the building card.
 Press n then pass, if player walk past the computer's land, then player needs to pay rent.
-4.Once encountering "jail", player be put into a cell, and be paused for a round.
+4. Once encountering "go to jail", player be put into a Jail, and be paused for a round.
+5. If the player walks normally and lands on the "Jail" grid, they are merely "visiting" the Jail and do not incur any penalty.
+On the next turn, they can roll the dice as usual and continue the game.
-5. Walking through the "Tax" area need to pay taxes, if bankruptcy will be the end of the game
+6. Walking through the "Tax" area need to pay taxes, if bankruptcy will be the end of the game

 How to play: